-Patients commented positively that staff were supportive and caring.
-We saw that staff treated patients, respectfully, and helpfully and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Nervous patients said staff were compassionate and understanding.

 Staff were aware of the importance of privacy and confidentiality.
 The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
 Staff told us that if a patient asked for more privacy they would take them into another room.
 The reception computer screens were not visible to patients and staff did not leave personal information where other patients might see it.